-There are several pieces to the research puzzle and your methods may comprise multiple steps.
-These steps may involve the continual questioning or interviewing of users, surveys, card sorts and evidence gathering – an opportunity to collect detailed data from the study of human behaviours as a way to ensure a more tailored user-centered experience.
+There are several pieces to the research puzzle and different methods may comprise multiple steps.
+These steps may involve continual questioning or interviewing of users, surveys, card sorts and evidence gathering – an opportunity to collect detailed data from the study of human behaviours as a way to ensure a more tailored user-centered experience.

-This type of research typically takes place before the beginning of the design and product development phases.
+This type of research typically takes place before the beginning of UX design and product development phases.
 We do this to ensure that what we’re creating is a valuable product, that we’re producing something that people actually need or will get something out of.

 UX designers don’t design based on trend or assumption in the same way that a visual designer might.
-Therefore it’s important that everything we do starts with the discovery research process to ensure that ideas are validated and measured against the experiences, thoughts and behaviours of the people at the heart of our projects.
+Therefore, it’s important that everything we do starts with the discovery research process to ensure that ideas are validated and measured against the experiences, thoughts and behaviours of the people at the heart of our projects.

-The idea then is that you would continue to employ an evaluative approach until you edge closer to that “finished” product.
-The goal is to use this type of research approach in order to better understand what works, and what doesn’t – to determine whether you’re answering the questions, not necessarily correctly, but in the correct way.
+The idea then is that you would continue to employ an evaluative approach until you edge closer to that finished product.
+The goal is to use this type of UX research approach in order to better understand what works, and what doesn’t – to determine whether you’re answering the questions, not necessarily correctly, but in the correct way.

-Generative or Evaluative?
+Generative or Evaluative UX Research?

 Both!
-To keep it simple; if you’re at the stage where you need to initiate a project, then a generative approach is typically required.
+To keep it simple, if you’re at the stage where you need to initiate a project, then a generative approach is typically required.
 Once you’ve delved into the product lifecycle a bit and have begun to explore solutions, an evaluative approach can be introduced.
 However, at all times, you should try to have a basic understanding of the problem you’re trying to solve and the sorts of data you’re trying to collect.

-Choosing Research Methods
+Choosing UX Research Methods

 Popular UX Research Methods

-Testing with real users allows you to validate concepts or ideas at a relatively basic level, regardless of whether or not they’re feasible to execute.
-It’ll also help you to pinpoint critical usability issues ahead of time, enabling you to make smarter product decisions and iterate on changes faster.
-It’s also a great way to assess user behaviours.
-Understanding how your users interact with your product is key if improving your customer engagement is of top concern.
+Testing with real users allows you to validate concepts or ideas at a relatively basic level, regardless of whether or not they’re actually feasible.
+It also helps you to pinpoint critical usability issues ahead of time, enabling you to make smarter product decisions, and iterate on changes faster.
+Usability testing is also a great way to assess user behaviours.
+This is key if improving customer engagement is of top concern.

 UX research is vital to the success of your product.
 It helps us to better understand why users engage with certain design features or how they think about performing tasks and reaching objectives that are important to them.
 Research provides context, perspective and enables us to respond appropriately with design solutions that suitably address critical business requirements.